 A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency and/or is fake news.
 Fake News is the deliberate attempt to publish hoaxes and/or disinformation for the purpose of profit or influence (Learn More).
-Sources listed in the Questionable Category may be very untrustworthy and should be fact checked on a per article basis.
+Sources listed in the Questionable Category may be very untrustworthy and should be fact-checked on a per article basis.
 Please note sources on this list are not considered fake news unless specifically written in the reasoning section for that source.
 See all Questionable sources.

-- Overall, we rate Caldron Pool Questionable based on extreme right bias, promotion of propaganda, conspiracy theories, and pseudoscience as well as a lack of transparency regarding ownership.
+- Overall, we rate Caldron Pool Questionable based on extreme right bias, promotion of propaganda, conspiracy theories, and pseudoscience, as well as a lack of transparency regarding ownership.

 Founded in 2017, Caldron Pool is a news and opinion website that reports from a conservative Christian perspective.
-According to their about page “Caldron Pool is a politically and theologically conservative website providing news and opinion on culture, life, family, religion and current events around the world.”
-They further state “It is our belief that the best way to ensure freedom, equality, and justice for all is for a nation to ground its laws and policies on Christian principles derived from the Bible.”
+According to their about page, “Caldron Pool is a politically and theologically conservative website providing news and opinion on culture, life, family, religion and current events around the world.”
+They further state, “It is our belief that the best way to ensure freedom, equality, and justice for all is for a nation to ground its laws and policies on Christian principles derived from the Bible.”

 Funded by / Ownership

-Caldron Pool does not disclose ownership on the website and the domain is registered privately.
+Caldron Pool does not disclose ownership on the website, and the domain is registered privately.
 Revenue is derived through advertising and subscriptions.

 Analysis / Bias

-In review, Caldron Pool does not perform original news reporting, but rather takes existing stories from other sources and editorializes them from a Christian Right perspective.
+In review, Caldron Pool does not perform original news reporting but rather takes existing stories from other sources and editorializes them from a Christian Right perspective.
 Further, they do not distinguish whether the content is an opinion or straight news reporting.
 Headlines and articles often contain emotionally loaded wording that favors the right such as this: The double-standards of liberals.
-This story is sourced to tweets.
+This story is sourced from tweets.
 However, other stories on the website are generally sourced properly.

 Failed Fact Checks

-- They have not been fact-checked by a credible fact checker to date.
+- They have not been fact-checked by a credible fact-checker to date.